CIVL 7015 Water Resources Systems Analysis

 Coordinator Surendra Shrestha Opens in new window

 Description Water resources projects are large infrastructure projects requiring huge capital expenditure.
 In addition, multiple options are usually available to meet the project goals but at different costs and under varying constraints.
-This unit presents the application of optimisation techniques to select the best project from a list of competing projects.
+This subject presents the application of optimisation techniques to select the best project from a list of competing projects.
 Applications of these techniques to optimally allocate available water resources are discussed.
 These are presented within the context of maximising the return of investment.

 School Eng, Design & Built Env

 Student Contribution Band HECS Band 2 10cp

 Students must be enrolled in a postgraduate Engineering program undertaking a Civil Engineering major.

 Discounting techniques, time value of money, equivalence analysis, present worth analysis, annual worth analysis, benefit-cost analysis, net benefit analysis, rate of return.
 Fluid properties, hydrostatics, open channel flow analysis, pipe network analysis, analysis and design of hydraulic structures, exposure to surface water hydrology and its components, water quality analysis.

 On successful completion of this subject, students should be able to:

 - formulate and solve optimisation problems with specific application to water resources projects